NW Natural: History

 In the early days of the company, gas was manufactured from coal or oil in local plants.
 This process ended with the arrival of natural gas to the region in the 1950s, and the company closed its last gas plant in 1957.

 In 1958, the company changed its name to Northwest Natural Gas Company.
 During the 1960s, 1970s, and 1980s, the company continued to grow and expand its service area beyond Portland and the Willamette Valley.
 By the end of 1989, the company had grown to serve over 300,000 residential customers.
 The company's name was changed again, from Northwest Natural Gas Company to NW Natural in 1997.

 NW Natural moved from the NASDAQ stock market to a listing on the New York Stock Exchange under the symbol NWN in 2000.
-NW Natural attempted to purchase Portland General Electric, a Portland-based electricity utility, for nearly $3 billion beginning in October 2001 from Enron.
+NW Natural attempted to purchase Portland General Electric (PGE), a Portland-based electricity utility, for nearly $3 billion beginning in October 2001 from Enron.
 Due to issues including the bankruptcy of PGE parent Enron, the proposed merger was abandoned in May 2002.
-For a fifth straight year Business Ethics magazine named NW Natural to its list of 100 Best Corporate Citizens, ranking 47th.
+In 2005, Business Ethics magazine named NW Natural to its list of 100 Best Corporate Citizens for the fifth year in a row, ranking 47th.

-In 2003, the board of directors announced the creation of a charitable fund at the Oregon Community Foundation to honor retiring CEO Richard G. Reiten.
-NW Natural donated $125,000 to create the NW Natural/Dick Reiten Leadership Fund.
+In 2003, NW Natural donated $125,000 to create the NW Natural/Dick Reiten Leadership Fund, a charitable fund at the Oregon Community Foundation established in honor retiring CEO Richard G. Reiten.
 On July 10, 2003, NW Natural Gas Company and Coos County broke ground for the county's natural gas transmission line and NW Natural's local distribution system in Coos Bay.

-In 2005, the company began removing tar from the site of a former plant that had polluted the Willamette River and were later fined for actions related to that clean-up.
 In 2007, NW Natural announced plans to construct a new pipeline for delivery of natural gas, and announced a rate cut for the first time in six years.